conduktor/conduktor-docs/docs/platform/miscellaneous/data-security.md

 sidebar_position: 2
 title: Data Security
 description: >-
-  One thing to be clear: In On-premise we do not send your data anywhere!
+Conduktor on-premise does not send your data anywhere.
 Everything stays between your computer and your Apache Kafka clusters / applications.
 ---